 All licensed private health facilities are required to have a written incident management system outlining the procedures to be followed in the case of an incident or adverse event.

-In accordance with the legislation, licensed private health facilities are required to report any adverse event to the Regulation and Compliance Unit.
+In accordance with the legislation, licensed private health facilities are required to report any adverse event to the Regulation and Compliance Unit at the Ministry of Health.

 Adverse event means an unintended injury to a patient, or a complication caused by the health care management of a patient, that results in a major permanent loss of function (being sensory, motor, physiological or psychological) for the patient or death of the patient.

-The licensee must ensure that a root cause analysis team is appointed under section 42 of the Private Health Facilities Act 2007 for any reportable incident.
-It is also a requirement that the licensee must, within 30 days after being provided with an incident report from the root cause analysis team, forward a copy of the report to the Secretary.
+Private Health Facilities Act 2007 for any reportable incident.
+It is also a requirement that the licensee must, within 30 days after being provided with an incident report from the serious adverse event review team, forward a copy of the report to the Secretary.